To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Best High-End: SportDOG FieldTrainer 425X Review

-It has three easy-to-set training modes: tone, vibration, and 21 levels of both momentary and continuous static stimulation.
-The collar and remote are made with DryTek technology, making them waterproof and submersible up to 25 feet.
+SportDOG is a well-respected manufacturer of high-quality dog training collars, and the FieldTrainer 425X is a high-performer with many excellent features.
+Although it’s a bit on the pricey side, it’s incredibly durable compared to many budget picks.
+It has three easy-to-set training modes: tone, vibration, and 21 momentary and continuous static stimulation levels.
+The collar is made with DryTek technology, making it waterproof and submersible up to 25 feet.

 Pros | Cons |